-Candidates for the Bachelor of Laws degree who contemplate the practice of law in Ohio must, at the commencement of their legal studies, file with the Supreme Court of Ohio a formal declaration of their intention to begin the study of law, together with a fully executed questionnaire as required by the Court, a certified check, bank draft or money order in the amount of \$10.00, dated and delivered to the Registrar before September 6, 1957, and made payable to the order of Elliot E. Welch, Clerk, and fingerprint identification card as required by the Federal Bureau of Investigation.
+Candidates for the Bachelor of Laws degree who contemplate the practice of law in Ohio must, at the commencement of their legal studies, file with the Supreme Court of Ohio a formal declaration of their intention to begin the study of law, together with a fully executed questionnaire as required by the Court, a certified check, bank draft or money order in the amount of \$10.00, made payable to the order of Elliott E. Welch, Clerk, and fingerprint identification card as required by the Federal Bureau of Investigation.
 For the convenience of students, appropriate forms are available at the Registrar's office.
 Students are required to complete their registration with the Supreme Court of Ohio through the school office.